-115.242 (d): Transgender and intersex residents' own view of his or her safety is given serious consideration.
+- 115.242 (d): Transgender and intersex residents' own view of his or her safety is given serious consideration.
 In interview with the PREA Coordinator he stated, "Transgender and intersex residents are asked whether they have any safety concerns or housing preferences during completion of both the GEO PREA Risk Assessment and Transgender Care Committee Summary.
-Both documents are utilized to advise housing/program decisions. "

-115.242 (e): Transgender and intersex residents are given the opportunity to shower separately from other residents.
-The PREA Coordinator stated, "GEO has developed and implemented a standardized State of Search/Shower/Pronoun Preference form used at each facility except for those contractually required to use the client's tool.
-The preference form offers the resident the option to shower separately from the resident population."
-In interview with the Assistant Facility Director/PREA Compliance Manager, transgender and intersex residents would be offered the opportunity to shower alone.
-The dorm would be cleared of residents and a Monitor would stand outside the door while the resident showers ensuring privacy.

-115.242 (f): The agency shall not place lesbian, gay, bisexual, transgender or intersex residents in dedicated facilities, units or wings solely on the basis of such identification or status, unless such placement is in a dedicated facility, unit or wing established in connection with a consent decree, legal settlement or legal judgement for the purpose of protecting such residents.
+Both documents are utilized to advise housing/program decisions. " - 115.242 (e): Transgender and intersex residents are asked whether they have any safety concerns or housing preferences during completion of both the GEO PREA Risk Assessment and Transgender Care Committee Summary.
+Both documents are utilized to advise housing/program decisions."
+In interview with the Assistant Director, Programs/PCM, transgender and intersex residents would be offered the opportunity to shower alone at a designated time.
+In the past 12 months there were no transgender or intersex residents assigned to the CAE. - 115.242 (f): The agency shall not place lesbian, gay, bisexual, transgender or intersex residents in dedicated facilities, units or wings solely on the basis of such identification or status, unless such placement is in a dedicated facility, unit or wing established in connection with a consent decree, legal settlement or legal judgement for the purpose of protecting such residents.
 In interview with the PREA Coordinator he stated, "There are no GEO facilities under a consent decree or other legal judgement.
 GEO policy prohibits housing LGBTI residents in dedicated facilities, units or wings and the facility considers each resident's own views about their safety as part of the initial PREA risk screening assessment.
 The PREA Compliance Manager maintains an LGBTI Log of residents who choose to disclose their sexual orientation, genital status, or gender identity during intake to track housing locations of LGBTI residents and ensure fair placement."

-Mid Valley House does not place lesbian, gay, bisexual, transgender or intersex residents in dedicated units or wings solely based on such identification.
-At the time of the on-site visit, there were no residents who self-disclosed being lesbian, gay, transgender or intersex housed at the facility.
-Two residents who self-disclosed being bisexual stated in interview they do not feel they were housed any differently because of their sexual orientation.
+Community Alternatives of El Paso County does not place lesbian, gay, bisexual, transgender or intersex residents in dedicated units or wings solely based on such identification.
+At the time of the on-site visit, there were no residents who self-disclosed being transgender or intersex housed at the facility.
+At the time of the onsite audit visit, there were 10 residents who self-disclosed being bisexual and one resident who selfdisclosed being lesbian.
+In interview of two residents being tracked on the LGBTI Log, they both stated they do not feel they were housed any differently because of their sexual orientation.